snowplow-archive/infobright-ruby-loader/README.md

 * The field separator defaults to the pipe bar (|)
 * The field encloser defaults to empty ()

+## Roadmap

+* Add error handling for when individual file loads fail
+* Move tests into Rspec or Cucumber from Bash
+* Add metrics so load time can be reported

 ## Contributing

 1. Fork it